Updated 11/8/19 Atonomi ATMI SAFT Class Action

 The Restis Law Firm is on the Lead Counsel team in Hunichen v.
 Atonomi LLC et al, currently pending in the United States District Court for the Western District of Washington.
 Case No. 2:19-cv-00615-RAJ-MAT.

 Atonomi is a securities class action on behalf of investors in the Atonomi Initial Coin Offering pre-sale.
 Proposed class members invested approximately $25,000,000 through Simple Agreements for Future Tokens, or “SAFTS” between January and June 2018.
-The case does not include investors who bought during the public ICO.
+The case does not include investors who affirmatively assented to the “Final Terms of Sale” by executing or affirmatively demonstrating agreement to those Final Terms.

 Federal and state securities laws generally require any security offered or sold in the U.S. to be registered with the Securities and Exchange Commission or state securities regulators.
 These laws protect investors by requiring various disclosures that help investors understand investment risks.